-Instructor: Peter Horn, Assistant Professor of Mathematics email: pdhorn@syr.edu Office: 304A Carnegie Phone: 3-1700 Office hours: Monday - Thursday 3:45 - 4:45, and by appointment.
-Lecture: MW 12:45 - 2:05, 114 Carnegie
+Instructor: Peter Horn, Assistant Professor of Mathematics email: pdhorn@syr.edu Office: 304A Carnegie Phone: 315-443-1700 Course supervisor: Moira McDermott, momcderm@math.syr.edu Office hours: Monday - Thursday 3:15 - 4:15, and by appointment.
+Lecture: TTh 12:30 - 1:50, 306 Carnegie

-Text: Topology, 2nd edition by James R. Munkres.

-Prerequisites: MAT 601 or graduate standing in mathematical sciences.

-- Course description: Most of the course will draw from chapters 2-5 and 7 of the text.
-We will study topological spaces, their properties, and continuous maps between them.
-As time permits, we will explore the fundamental group in chapter 9. - Course website: Please check https://pdhorn.expressions.syr.edu/fall2013mat661/ for any homework, handouts, or other information. - Grading policy: Homework (30%), one midterm exam (30%), and one final exam (40%).
+- Text: Elementary Differential Equations by Boyce & DiPrima, 10th edition, Wiley.
+ISBN 9780470458327. - Prerequisites: MAT 397 or graduate standing in mathematical sciences.
+Credit will not be give for both MAT 414 and 485.
+Students are expected to be able to take partial derivatives, set up and evaluate integrals, and do integration by parts. - Course description: We will cover parts of Chapters 1-3, 6, and 7.
+We will study differential equations of first and second order and also systems of first-order equations.
+A number of methods, including the Laplace transform, will be used to solve such equations and to understand the behavior of solutions.
+Applications in sciences and engineering will also be considered.
+Detailed class schedule will be posted on the course webpage. - Course website: Please check https://pdhorn.expressions.syr.edu/spring2014mat414/ for any homework, handouts, or other information. - Grading policy: Homework and quizzes (20%), two midterm exams (25% each), and one final exam (30%).
 Good mathematical exposition is expected on all written assignments.

 You may work together on the homework, but you are required to hand in your own work.
-Homework will be assigned roughly once a week.
+Homework will be assigned once a week and may consist of written and online components.
+Written homework assignments must be turned in directly to Professor Horn in class and will be graded partly for correctness and partly for completion.
+No late work will be accepted.